seemagawaradi/Lets-contribute/README.md

 # Lets-contribute
-A place where you can start with Open Source contribution
+<div align="center"> A place where you can start with Open Source contribution </div>